Greece wildfires: Winds fan 2 new blazes outside of Athens

-Greece has been roiled by hundreds of wildfires this month, on the heels of its most severe heat wave in decades, which left its forests tinder dry.
-Other Mediterranean countries — Turkey, Italy, Algeria and Spain among them — have suffered similar problems.

-Scientists say there is little doubt that climate change from the burning of coal, oil and natural gas is driving more extreme weather events.

-Monday's first blaze in Greece broke out in the morning in the Keratea region southeast of Athens, burned shrubland and threatened a national park in the Sounion area.
+Another fire broke out earlier in the Keratea region southeast of Athens, burning shrubland and threatening a national park in the Sounion area.
 Three communities were ordered evacuated.
 Some residents desperately drenched their homes, while volunteers with hoses and branches helped fight the fires.
 More than 100 firefighters, eight water-dropping planes and 11 helicopters were striving to contain the blaze, which appeared to be on the wane by evening.

+“Right now the situation there has improved, there are scattered active fires within the perimeter and efforts are continuing to contain them,” Chrysohoidis said.

 Local mayor Dimitris Loukas told Greek television that authorities were investigating reports of arson.
 He said residents had seen someone in a car setting a dumpster on fire.